 You must use the agile approach to project management to build and run government digital services.

-Agile methods encourage teams to build quickly, test what they’ve built and iterate their work based on regular feedback.
+Agile methods encourage teams to build quickly, test what they’ve built and iterate their work based on regular feedback and other useful data.

 Where agile comes from